Class 10 English Chapter 3 The Midnight Visitor

 Ausable’s Unusual Persona:

-• Unlike the stereotypical image of a spy, Ausable is ordinary-looking, plump, and not physically intimidating.
+• Unlike the typical image of a spy, Ausable looks pretty ordinary—he’s plump and not at all physically intimidating.

-• This challenges the common perception of what a secret agent should look like, emphasizing that appearances can be deceptive.
+• This challenges the common perception of what a secret agent should look like, emphasizing that This challenges the usual idea of what a secret agent should look like, showing that appearances can be deceptive.

 Max’s Overconfidence: